ppy/osu-wiki/news/2023/2023-07-18-project-loved-july-2023.md

 What an amazing song, *Sasaki Sayaka* never disappoints.

 This map has been through a lot of trial and error for the past \~7 years, even with a full spread it has not been pushed enough for rank, so I'm possibly giving it a home here in Project Loved.
-This mapset has it all, 8 difficulties for all skill levels, featuring GD's from ::tatemae::{ user=5223028 }, [Akitoshi](https://osu.ppy.sh/users/4754771), ::Kwstv::{ user=9629457 }, [small boob](https://osu.ppy.sh/users/6023784), ::Chihara Minori::{ user=3714249 }, and the mapset host Shira.
-This also includes an amazing storyboard made by [Hokichi](https://osu.ppy.sh/users/%40hokichi), and keysounds that go along with this masterpiece by Chihara Minori and [Februai](https://osu.ppy.sh/users/%40februai), be sure to have them on for the full experience.
+This mapset has it all, 8 difficulties for all skill levels, featuring GD's from ::tatemae::{ user=5223028 }, ::Akitoshi::{ user=4754771 }, ::Kwstv::{ user=9629457 }, ::small boob::{ user=6023784 }, ::Chihara Minori::{ user=3714249 }, and the mapset host Shira.
+This also includes an amazing storyboard made by ::Hokichi::{ user=6607303 }, and keysounds that go along with this masterpiece by Chihara Minori and ::Februai::{ user=10917368 }, be sure to have them on for the full experience.

 Want this mapset to enter Loved?
 It's your choice.
 Vote now!